 The note taker will be a non-member of the Council so that all can fully participate in the discussion.

-Decisions are made by consensus whenever possible, and in accordance with the Library’s Decision-making matrix and principles adopted in April 2002
+Decisions are made by consensus whenever possible, and in accordance with the Library’s decision making policy adopted in May 2002 (revised June 2015).

 Librarians Council may discuss and recommend library-wide policies and activities outside the scope of these primary responsibilities, but such recommendations will be referred to the entire library staff for discussion and adoption.